brug-be/railsgirls_guide/part_2_dynamic.md

 </nav>
 {% endhighlight %}

+Find your pages in the dropdown menu.
 See that this only appears in one page.
 Why?

 Introducing: layouts.